-As the use of social media and e-commerce prevails, businesses have begun investing a lot of their time and energy in optimizing their online websites for maximum sales and visibility.
+As the use of social media and e-commerce prevails, businesses have begun investing a lot of their time and energy in optimizing their online websites with services such as SEO for maximum sales and visibility.
 But despite that, they couldn’t drive as much traffic as they wanted to.
 This is because you need to give your website a facelift and make it according to the requirements of today.

 Revamping your website is an attention-oriented task.
 You need to pay heed to details in order to get all the things on your checklist to be included in the website.
 But before you proceed, let’s find out the important features that you must have on your checklist while you’re upgrading your site.

 If you are a business owner, you need to make sure your website is not being penalised by Google or any other search engine.

 With the introduction of Google’s panda, penguin and hummingbird algorithms, the rankings of different websites have drastically changed.
 Every time a new algorithm is rolled out, many websites go from the first page to the abyssal depths of the 10th, 100th, or 1000th page, losing traffic and visibility.